Wood: from trees to timber

 What to look for when buying your project material.
 As with the topics above this is the sort of information that can save you time and money.
 If you know what to look for in a board - or more to the point, what to avoid, it can prevent you returning to your shop with an expensive piece of kindling.

 In case you are interested in how it's made, here is a site to check out.

-For those who are interested in this site check out the links and feel free to sign up for my newsletter Wood Shop News.
+For those who are interested in this site check out the links and let me know if there is a topic you would like to see me cover.

 Please note: woodworking is potentially dangerous.
-Please read my disclaimer before using any information on this site or any site you may be directed to from here.
+Please read my woodworking disclaimer before using any information on this site or any site you may be directed to from here.

 Thanks for visiting.